jupyter-on-openshift/poc-hub-singapore-ntu/documents/guide-for-jupyterhub-users.md

 ![](jupyter-notebook-web-interface.png)

 Depending on the number of users using the environment at the same time, the Jupyter notebook instance may not be deployed immediately.
-In this case you will see a progress page which tracks the processing of starting your Jupyter notebook instance.
+In this case you will see a progress page which tracks the process of starting your Jupyter notebook instance.

 ![](spawning-jupyter-notebook-instance.png)